Jump to Main Content

 Marquisha Hicks

-Marquisha Hicks is an accomplished IT expert with extensive expertise in financial and administrative applications.
-Serving as the IT Financial and Administrative Applications Supervisor at UC Davis Health, Hicks heads a committed team that concentrates on optimizing processes, offering application assistance, and supplying solution services to Finance business clients.
-Her knowledge of ERP finance modules and other associated finance servicing systems has rendered her an invaluable contributor to the organization.
+In her previous role, she was an accomplished IT expert with extensive expertise in financial and administrative applications.
+As an IT Financial and Administrative Applications Supervisor at UC Davis Health, Hicks led a committed team that concentrated on optimizing processes, offering application assistance, and supplying solution services to finance business clients.

 Hicks is not only eager to apply her expertise and skills to shape the future of IT solutions and services, ensuring they are efficient and user-friendly, but also excited to share her knowledge with current students and alumni.
 Her enthusiasm for empowering the next generation of IT professionals is a testament to her commitment to fostering a community of continuous learning and innovation.